androidStern/multiArity/README.md

  * 	(2.b) use 2.a when no arguments are provided
  *
  *
- * Our origional implamentation of `sayHelloTo` will do nicely for intent 1.
+ * Our original implamentation of `sayHelloTo` will do nicely for intent 1.
  *
  * We could even re-use it for 2.a:
  * 		`sayHelloTo("world")` will return "hello" + "world".
  *
- * Now finaly we need something for 2.b.
+ * Now finally we need something for 2.b.
 Perhaps, a function that delegates
  * to several other functions depending on the number of arguments?
  */